Cercle des Femmes Peintres

-The Cercle des Femmes Peintres was a society for women artists in Brussels, active during the years 1888–1893.
+The Cercle des Femmes Peintres ("Circle of Women Painters") was a society for women artists in Brussels, active during the years 1888–1893.
 This society was meant to be a local version of the Paris-based Union des Femmes Peintres et Sculpteurs.

 Eugénie Beauvois, a still-life painter, was named the vice chairman at the start, which was an idea formed by Berthe Art.
 Most of the ladies who joined had previously been refused a seat at all other official artist societies due to their sex.